- Summer Baseball Cactus League K-1st

 Coaches must bring a copy of these rules to their games for reference.

-- The games are 5 innings long or until time runs out (85 minutes from slotted game time, or if ump or weather delay, from first pitch).
+- The games are 5 innings long or until time runs out a new inning can not start with less then 70minutes (Total game time is 85 minutes, or if ump or weather delay, from the first pitch).
 15 minutes or more must remain within the allotted time slot to begin a new inning.
 That means 9AM game cannot start another inning once its 10:10AM.
 The 1030AM game cannot start another inning once its 11:40AM.

 - If there are less than 15 minutes, the REGULAR SEASON game is over even if it's a tie.
 In the event of a tie after 5 innings, extra innings will be played if time is permitted within the allotted time slot.
 If the game is tie after 6 innings, this rule shall apply again, time permitting.
 If it’s a tie game and time is over, the game is declared a tie and does not get continued.

 - For PLAYOFF games all rounds, games do NOT end due to time.
 For playoffs, we play 5 complete innings even if time is late.
 The only situation for playoffs that a game can be ended before 5 innings is due to weather, as in next paragraph.